-Formulas with codeine can be used in cases of severe, usually postoperative, pain.
+- Formulas with codeine, tramadol, or hydrocodone can be used in cases of severe, usually postoperative, pain.

 Precautions and Side Effects

-Acetaminophen may interact with other medications.
+- Acetaminophen may interact with other medications.
 Consult with your veterinarian to determine if other drugs your pet is receiving could interact with acetaminophen.
-Such drugs include doxorubicin and certain anesthetics.
+Such drugs include doxorubicin, barbiturates, fenbendazole, isoniazid, phenothiazines, foods or medications containing propylene glycol, warfarin, and certain anesthetics.

 How Acetaminophen Is Supplied

-The most common size of acetaminophen is 325 mg tablet and 500 mg tablets (extra strength).
+- The most common sizes of acetaminophen are 325 mg tablet and 500 mg tablet (extra strength).

 Dosing Information of Acetaminophen for Dogs